Siege of Mostar: Washington Agreement

 On 26 February talks began in Washington, D.C. between the Bosnian government leaders and Mate Granić, Croatian Minister of Foreign Affairs to discuss the possibilities of a permanent ceasefire and a confederation of Bosniak and Croat regions.
 By this time the amount of territory of Bosnia and Herzegovina controlled by the HVO had dropped from 20 percent to 10 percent.
 Under strong American pressure, a provisional agreement on a Croat-Bosniak Federation was reached in Washington on 1 March.
 On 18 March, at a ceremony hosted by US President Bill Clinton, Bosnian Prime Minister Haris Silajdžić, Croatian Foreign Minister Mate Granić and President of Herzeg-Bosnia Krešimir Zubak signed the ceasefire agreement.
 The agreement was also signed by Bosnian President Alija Izetbegović and Croatian President Franjo Tuđman, effectively ending the Croat-Bosniak War.
 Under the agreement, the combined territory held by the Croat and Bosnian government forces was divided into ten autonomous cantons.

 Though the HVO had an armaments advantage, the battle of Mostar ended indecisively and the city was divided into two parts based on ethnic lines.
 Mostar came under EU administration for an interim two-year period during which it was to be reintegrated as "a single, self-sustaining and multi-ethnic administration."
 On 23 May the UN established a freedom of movement agreement in the region of Mostar, but residents of the city of Mostar still could not travel between east and west.
 Both agreements were protested in west Mostar by Croat leaders.
 The Bishop of Mostar argued it was a Croat majority town that was a part of Catholic Herzeg-Bosnia and that EU administration was not the will of the people.

 Several months after the Washington Agreement the Croatian government continued to pursue irredentism.
 According to a Novi list report, Ivić Pašalić, who was a key adviser to Tuđman and acted on his behalf, led a three-man delegation near Banja Luka to discuss with Karadžić the division of Bosnia and Herzegovina.
 In the meeting Karadžić proposed territory and population exchanges, something Tuđman was very interested in.

 Casualties, demographic shift, and destruction

 The siege resulted in the deaths of about 2,000 individuals.
 According to a report by Ewa Tabeau, which was used by the ICTY, a minimum of 539 persons died in East Mostar from May 1993 until the end of the conflict.
 That number doesn't include 484 deaths that had an unknown place of death, but occurred during the siege.
 Of the 539 deaths, 49.5% were of civilians and 50.5% were of combatants.

+According to the Research and Documentation Center in Sarajevo, 2,501 people died in Mostar during the entire war period, including 867 cvilians and 1,634 soldiers.
+Among dead civilians, 614 were Bosniaks (71%), 133 Serbs (15%), and 95 Croats (11%).
+Among dead soldiers, 950 were Bosniaks (58%), 411 Croats (25%), and 267 Serbs (16%).